 If a house is located within the 100-year floodplain, it has a 26% chance of being flooded during the life of a 30-year mortgage.
 The same house during that same 30-year period has only a 1% chance of being damaged by fire.

 Flood Insurance Rate Maps published by the Federal Emergency Management Agency (FEMA) are available on-line, or you can call the FEMA help line at 1-866-336-2627.
 You can also contact your community (City, Village or Township), your local library, or the MDEQ Water Resources Division.

 FEMA has not published maps for every community in Michigan.
 If a floodplain map does not exist for your area you can contact the MDEQ Water Resources Division to see if your property is within the 100-year floodplain.
 To make a determination, the MDEQ will need a map showing your property location, (preferably with a legal description), and an estimate as to how high the property is above the water level of the river, lake or stream.
-This information should be mailed/faxed to the Water Resources Division district office.
-Because of workload, please allow about 4 to 8 weeks for such a determination.
+This information should be emailed/mailed/faxed to the Water Resources Division district office.

 How do I know what the flood elevation is on my property?

 You may contact your community/county building official, or the DEQ District Office.
 If FEMA has prepared a detailed flood insurance study, the 100-year flood elevation may be listed on the community's Flood Insurance Rate Map (FIRM).
 If a flood elevation has not been established by FEMA, you can contact the DEQ District office, and request a floodplain determination.

 What types of activities will require a state floodplain permit?